Aspose/releases.aspose.com/content/en/words/net/release-notes/2025/aspose-words-for-net-25-7-release-notes.md

 This use case explains how to programmatically show or hide specific rows within a table:
 {{< gist "aspose-words-gists" "67c1d01ce69d189983b497fd497a7768" "hidden-row.cs" >}}

-### First version of OpenType Font Varation support.
+### First version of OpenType Font Variation support.

 Related issue: WORDSNET-18994

-First version of OpenType Font Varation support has been released.
+First version of OpenType Font Variation support has been released.
 Now variable font named instances are correctly laid-out both with and without HarfBuzz shaping and correctly embedded into PDF and XPS.

 Limitations:
 - Limited support when rendering to fixed page formats other than PDF and XPS
 - Not supported glyph outlines retrieval (used in cases like WordArt text effects and 3D text effects).

-Also OpenType Font Varation support affects font search cache export/import.
+Also OpenType Font Variation support affects font search cache export/import.
 In order for font variations to work properly, the cache should be generated in the new Aspose.Words version.

 ### Removed obsolete PdfSaveOptions.EmbedAttachments property.